 So make it a common practice to take something somebody did, that you appreciated, and making other people aware that you appreciated it.
 This will let people know that you’re paying attention and that you’re willing to share the success.

 Shield people from their failures:

-The thing is, the only way that people will experiment and try new things is if they feel that when something does go wrong, you will have their corner.
+The thing is, the only way that people will experiment and try new things is if they feel that when something does go wrong, you will have their corner and help them recover from their mistakes.
 Only then, will they feel, they are free and that you trust them to do things the best way they can.

 Another way that you need to shield people is from your superiors and your customers.
 So, if a mistake is made by somebody else, as a boss take responsibility.
 This will let your employees know you’ve got their back.